WestGrid/trainingMaterials/_posts/design/2025-08-15-upcoming-training-fall-2025.md

 <!-- deployment status https://github.com/WestGrid/trainingMaterials/actions -->

-To receive future news and emails about our training events, please [subscribe here](/contact).
+- To receive future news and emails about our training events, please [subscribe here](/contact).
+- To subscribe to our training calendar, scroll to the calendar at the bottom of this page and click the "+" icon in the lower right corner labelled "Add to Google Calendar" when you hover over it.

 <!-- To receive future news and emails about the BC DRI Group and the Prairies DRI Group training events, please -->
 <!-- [subscribe here](/contact). -->